 Zachary Weiner began his startup journey at UNC-Chapel Hill by partnering with a group of entrepreneurs to change the way online sports lessons were delivered.
 Upon graduating, he went on to lead marketing at a boutique commercial real estate firm out of New York.
 Seeing firsthand how transactions occurred, he became interested in finance and turnaround real estate.

 Zac spent the next years working his way up to Regional Director at a commercial real estate firm through developing and executing business strategy, operating plans, and budgets.
 Utilizing a hands-on management strategy, realigning key team members, implementing operational and financial accountability/procedures, Zac was able to see a direct $500k turnaround in less than one year’s time from an underperforming entity.
 Zac’s worldview, solid financial knowledge, and grit contributed to his success at the investment firm, leading to his management of multiple properties with a team of hundred, including eight direct reports.

-Zac left the fast casual group in early 2017.
+Zac left the fast-casual group in early 2017.
 Since then, Zac has been an outsourced financial controller and CFO for startups and small businesses across the country.
 His clients vary from fundraising/pre-revenue to $20 million in annual sales.
-Through his multiple bestselling books and guides, he has been able to help thousands of small business owners better manage their finances.
+Through his multiple bestselling books and guides, he has been able to help thousands of small business owners to better manage their finances.